 - Change your Google Apps Account password immediately if you replied to a suspicious email or opened an attachment by following the step-by-step instructions at Change password: Google Apps Account (email) on the IT KnowledgeBase.

 - Run a virus scan as a further precaution if you have received a suspicious email.
 The Securing devices article on the IT KnowledgeBase is the place to go to learn how you can download and run Symantec Endpoint Protection on your computer.
+Symantec is free to all members of the DePauw campus.

 - Additional information is available on the IT KnowledgeBase at Information Security.